 - Winback campaigns to convert prospects or “slipping away” customers

 A majority 42% percent of consumers who make a complaint on social media expect a response within 60 minutes.
 Impatient millennials, however, expect even better customer service – 25% of them want a response within 10 minutes.

-This is why it’s essential you use a customer service tool like Intercom to respond to queries and complaints.
+This is why it’s essential you use a customer service tool to respond to queries and complaints.
 This platform automates customer service messages, from chat messages that can be set up on your website or right within your software or mobile app to automated, targeted emails.
 This allows you to respond to millennials 24 hours a day, seven days a week.
 In other words, it works in the background while you focus on the tougher aspects of your business.